damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 We introduced a [File Finder](https://docs.gitlab.com/ce/workflow/file_finder.html), a much-requested addition contributed by the community!
 It helps find any file in a repository using "fuzzy" search.

-### Elasticsearch (EE)
+### Elasticsearch (EE Starter)

-Improved repository search was added for Enterprise Edition with [Elasticsearch](https://docs.gitlab.com/ee/integration/elasticsearch.html).
+Improved repository search was added for Enterprise Edition Starter with [Elasticsearch](https://docs.gitlab.com/ee/integration/elasticsearch.html).
 This made searching projects' code, issues, and merge requests faster and more useful.

 ## February: 8.5